DhirajSharma89/DataCraftAI/README.md

 DataCraft AI
-DataCraft AI is an intelligent application designed to streamline the data preparation process for analysis and visualization, especially for tools like Tableau.
-It allows users to upload a CSV file and provide natural language prompts for data transformations.
-The AI then processes the request, generates a transformed CSV file, and offers insights and suggestions for visualization.
+DataCraft AI is an intelligent web application designed to empower users with self-service data preparation and visualization insights.
+It simplifies the often-complex process of transforming raw CSV data into a clean, analysis-ready format, and provides AI-driven suggestions for creating impactful visualizations in tools like Tableau.

-Features
+✨ Features
-CSV Upload: Easily upload your raw CSV datasets.
+CSV Data Upload: Securely upload your raw Comma Separated Values (CSV) datasets.

-Natural Language Processing: Describe your desired data transformations and analyses using plain English prompts.
+Natural Language Prompting: Describe your desired data transformations, aggregations, and analytical goals using intuitive natural language.

-AI-Powered Data Transformation: The backend, powered by Ollama (Mistral), generates Python (Pandas) scripts to clean, filter, aggregate, or select data based on your prompt.
+AI-Powered Data Transformation: Leverages Ollama (with the Mistral model) on the backend to interpret your prompts and generate precise Python (Pandas) scripts.
+These scripts perform operations like column selection, filtering, aggregation, and data cleaning.

-Transformed CSV Download: Download the cleaned and transformed CSV file, ready for direct import into Tableau or other visualization tools.
+Transformed CSV Download: Download the resulting clean and transformed CSV file, perfectly prepared for direct import into Tableau Desktop or other business intelligence tools.

-Tableau Visualization Suggestions: Receive AI-generated suggestions and notes on how to best visualize your transformed data in Tableau Desktop.
+Tableau Visualization Suggestions: Receive intelligent, AI-generated recommendations and notes on how to best visualize your newly processed data, tailored to your original prompt.

-Local History: Your interaction history (prompts and results) is stored locally in your browser for easy access.
+Local History Persistence: Your past interactions, including prompts, AI suggestions, and download links, are conveniently stored locally in your browser, allowing you to revisit previous sessions.

-Screenshots
+📸 Screenshots
-Main Dashboard & Input/Output
+Main Dashboard & Input/Output Flow
-The main dashboard where users can upload CSVs, enter prompts, and view the generated output and download the processed CSV.
+An overview of the DataCraft AI dashboard, showcasing the CSV upload and prompt input on the left, and the dynamically updated AI-generated output with the download option on the right.

-Transformed CSV Output in Spreadsheet
+Transformed Data in Spreadsheet
-An example of the transformed CSV output opened in a spreadsheet application, showing the results of an AI-driven data transformation.
+A glimpse of the AI-transformed CSV file opened in a spreadsheet application, demonstrating the precise data manipulation based on a user's prompt (e.g., specific columns and filtered data).

-Technologies Used
+🛠️ Technologies Used
-Frontend
+Frontend (React Application)
-React: For building the user interface.
+React: A JavaScript library for building user interfaces.

-Axios: For making HTTP requests to the backend.
+Axios: A promise-based HTTP client for making API requests.

-CSS: For styling, including responsive design.
+CSS: For custom styling and responsive design.

-Local Storage: For client-side history persistence.
+Local Storage: Browser API used for client-side persistence of interaction history.

-Backend
+Backend (FastAPI Python API)
-FastAPI: A modern, fast (high-performance) web framework for building APIs with Python.
+FastAPI: A modern, fast (high-performance) web framework for building APIs with Python 3.7+.

-Ollama (Mistral): Used as the Large Language Model (LLM) to interpret user prompts and generate data transformation instructions and visualization suggestions.
+Ollama (Mistral): Serves as the Large Language Model (LLM) backend, interpreting natural language prompts and generating Python data transformation scripts and visualization insights.

-Pandas: A powerful Python library for data manipulation and analysis, used to execute the AI-generated transformation scripts.
+Pandas: The foundational Python library for data manipulation and analysis, used to execute the AI-generated transformation scripts.

-uuid: For generating unique identifiers for temporary files.
+uuid: For generating universally unique identifiers for temporary file management.

-shutil & os: For file system operations and managing temporary file storage.
+shutil & os: Python's standard utility modules for high-level file operations and interacting with the operating system.

-Getting Started
+🚀 Getting Started
-To get DataCraft AI up and running on your local machine, follow these steps.
+Follow these instructions to get a copy of DataCraft AI up and running on your local machine for development and testing purposes.

 Prerequisites
+Before you begin, ensure you have the following installed:

-Python 3.8+
+Python 3.8+: python.org

-Node.js and npm (or Yarn)
+Node.js & npm (or Yarn): nodejs.org

-Git

-Ollama installed and running with the mistral model (or deepseek-coder if you switch models in ollama_handler.py).
+Git: git-scm.com

+Ollama:

-Download Ollama from ollama.ai.
+Download and install Ollama from ollama.ai.

+After installation, pull the mistral model (this is crucial for the backend's AI functionality):

-Pull the mistral model: ollama pull mistral
+ollama pull mistral

 Installation
-Clone the repository:
+Clone the DataCraft AI Repository:
+Navigate to your desired directory in your terminal and clone the project:

 git clone https://github.com/DhirajSharma89/DataCraftAI.git
 cd DataCraftAI

 Backend Setup:
+Navigate into the backend directory, create and activate a Python virtual environment, and install the necessary dependencies.

 cd backend
-python -m venv .venv_hyper # Create a virtual environment named .venv_hyper .\.venv_hyper\Scripts\activate # Activate on Windows PowerShell
+python -m venv .venv_hyper # Create a virtual environment named .venv_hyper

+# Activate the virtual environment:
+# On Windows PowerShell:
+.\.venv_hyper\Scripts\activate
+# On Git Bash / Linux / macOS:
-# For Git Bash/Linux/macOS: source ./.venv_hyper/bin/activate
+source ./.venv_hyper/bin/activate

 pip install -r requirements.txt

-Your requirements.txt should contain:
+Ensure your backend/requirements.txt file contains:

 fastapi
 uvicorn
 python-multipart
 ollama
 pandas
-# If you are working with .hyper files for Tableau directly:
+# If you intend to work with Tableau Hyper API directly (e.g., for .hyper files):
 # tableauhyperapi

-Note on tableauhyperapi: If your backend logic uses tableauhyperapi (as seen in some previous discussions), ensure it's in your requirements.txt.
-It's a binary dependency and might require specific system setup for installation.
-If you are only outputting CSVs, you can omit it.
+(Note: tableauhyperapi is optional if your current focus is solely on CSV output, but good to include if .hyper generation is a future feature.)

 Frontend Setup:
+Navigate into the frontend directory and install the Node.js dependencies:

-cd ../frontend # Go back to the DataCraftAI root, then into frontend npm install
+cd ../frontend # Go back to the DataCraftAI root, then into the frontend folder npm install

 Running the Application
+Once both the backend and frontend dependencies are installed, you can start the application.
+You will need two separate terminal windows.

 Start the Backend Server:
-Open a new terminal, navigate to the backend directory, activate its virtual environment, and start the FastAPI server:
+In your first terminal, navigate to the backend directory, activate your virtual environment, and start the FastAPI server:

 cd E:\Projects\DataCraftAI\backend
 .\.venv_hyper\Scripts\activate # For Windows PowerShell
 # For Git Bash/Linux/macOS: source ./.venv_hyper/bin/activate

 uvicorn main:app --reload

-(The --reload flag is useful for development as it restarts the server on code changes).
+(The --reload flag is recommended during development as it automatically restarts the server when code changes are detected.)

 Start the Frontend Development Server:
-Open another new terminal, navigate to the frontend directory, and start the React development server:
+In your second terminal, navigate to the frontend directory and start the React development server:

 cd E:\Projects\DataCraftAI\frontend
 npm run dev

 Access the Application:
-Once both servers are running, open your web browser and go to the address displayed by the frontend server (usually http://localhost:5173/ or similar).
+After both servers are successfully running, open your web browser and go to the address displayed by the frontend server (typically http://localhost:5173/).

-Project Structure
+📂 Project Structure
 DataCraftAI/
 ├── backend/
 │   ├── main.py                     # FastAPI application entry point
 │   ├── ollama_handler.py           # Handles communication with Ollama and prompt engineering
-│   ├── pbip_generator.py (or hyper_generator.py) # Logic for generating PBIP/Hyper files if applicable
+│   ├── pbip_generator.py (or hyper_generator.py) # Logic for generating PBIP/Hyper files (if implemented)
-│   ├── requirements.txt            # Python dependencies
+│   ├── requirements.txt            # Python dependencies list
-│   ├── .venv_hyper/                # Python virtual environment (ignored by Git)
+│   ├── .venv_hyper/                # Python virtual environment (IGNORED by Git)
-│   ├── __pycache__/                # Python cache files (ignored by Git)
+│   ├── __pycache__/                # Python compiled bytecode cache (IGNORED by Git)
-│   ├── uploads/                    # Temporary storage for uploaded CSVs (ignored by Git) │   └── output/                     # Generated CSVs/Hyper/PBIP files (ignored by Git)
+│   ├── uploads/                    # Temporary storage for uploaded CSVs (IGNORED by Git) │   └── output/                     # Directory for generated CSVs/other output (IGNORED by Git) ├── frontend/
-├── frontend/
-│   ├── public/                     # Static assets
+│   ├── public/                     # Static assets (e.g., index.html, favicon)
 │   ├── src/
-│   │   ├── App.jsx                 # Main React component
+│   │   ├── App.jsx                 # Main React application component
-│   │   ├── App.css                 # Global CSS for the app
+│   │   ├── App.css                 # Global styling for the main application layout
-│   │   ├── main.jsx (or index.jsx) # React entry point
+│   │   ├── main.jsx (or index.jsx) # React application entry point (e.g., ReactDOM.createRoot)
-│   │   └── components/
+│   │   └── components/             # Reusable React components
-│   │       ├── About.jsx           # About page component (NEW)
+│   │       ├── About.jsx           # Component for the 'About' page content
-│   │       ├── About.css           # Styling for the About page (NEW)
+│   │       ├── About.css           # Styling for the 'About' page
-│   │       ├── Sidebar.jsx         # Sidebar navigation component
+│   │       ├── Sidebar.jsx         # Navigation sidebar component
-│   │       └── Sidebar.css         # Styling for the Sidebar
+│   │       └── Sidebar.css         # Styling for the sidebar
-│   ├── index.html                  # HTML template for the React app
+│   ├── index.html                  # Main HTML file for the React app
-│   ├── package.json                # Frontend dependencies and scripts
+│   ├── package.json                # Frontend project metadata and dependencies
-│   ├── package-lock.json
+│   ├── package-lock.json           # Records exact dependency versions
-│   ├── vite.config.js              # Vite configuration
+│   ├── vite.config.js              # Configuration for Vite development server and build
-│   └── node_modules/               # Frontend dependencies (ignored by Git)
+│   └── node_modules/               # Installed JavaScript packages (IGNORED by Git)
-├── .gitignore                      # Specifies files/folders to ignore in Git
+├── .gitignore                      # Specifies intentionally untracked files/directories
-├── README.md                       # This file
+├── README.md                       # This README file
-└── (other project-level files, e.g., license, docs)
+└── (any other project-level documentation, license files, etc.)

-Contributing
+🤝 Contributing
-(Add information on how others can contribute to your project, e.g., fork the repository, create a new branch, make changes, submit a pull request.)
+Contributions are welcome!
+If you have suggestions for improvements, new features, or bug fixes, please feel free to:

+Fork the repository.

+Create a new branch (git checkout -b feature/YourFeatureName).

+Make your changes.

+Commit your changes (git commit -m 'Add YourFeatureName').

+Push to the branch (git push origin feature/YourFeatureName).

+Open a Pull Request.

-License
+📄 License
-(Specify your project's license, e.g., MIT, Apache 2.0, etc.)
+This project is licensed under the MIT License - see the LICENSE file (if you create one) for details.

-Contact
+📧 Contact
-For questions or feedback, please contact [Your Name/Email/GitHub Profile Link]
+For any questions or feedback, please reach out to Dhiraj Sharma:

+GitHub: DhirajSharma89

+(Optional: Add your Email, LinkedIn, etc.)